 rm -rf /Users/<your-computer-name>/hdfs/datanode/*

 The rm -rf is recursive and forced; it deletes everything in the directory without prompting.
-This is the kind of command you only run when you mean it — it’s irreversible, and running it on a working cluster destroys data.
+Only run it when you mean it.
+It’s irreversible, and running it on a working cluster destroys data.